flash62au/WiTcontroller/README.md

 - Boundary between short and long DCC addresses can be configured in config_buttons.h
 - The default speed step (per encoder click) can be configured in config_buttons.h
 - The controller will automatically shut down if no SSID is selected or entered in 4 minutes (to conserve the battery)
+- Relatively easy to add/use translation files.
+- Translations files for German and Italian included.

 **ToDo:**
 - Speed button repeat (i.e. hold the button down)